South Nowra

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of ATO data released for financial year 2023, South Nowra had a median income among taxpayers of $59,579 and an average income of $73,377.
-This is higher than the national averages of $52,390 and $65,215 respectively for Rest of NSW.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, current estimates would be approximately $64,858 (median) and $79,878 (average).
-According to the 2021 Census, incomes in South Nowra cluster around the 53rd percentile nationally.
-Distribution data shows that 39.6% of the population falls within the $1,500 - $2,999 income range, similar to regional levels where 29.9% occupy this bracket.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, South Nowra had a median income among taxpayers of $59,579 and an average income of $73,377.
+These figures are higher than the national averages of $52,390 and $65,215 for Regional NSW respectively.
+Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, estimated median income would be approximately $64,858 and average income would be around $79,878 by the latter date.
+The 2021 Census data shows that household, family, and personal incomes in South Nowra are at the 53rd percentile nationally.
+The majority of residents, 39.6% or 1,469 people, fall into the $1,500 - $2,999 income bracket, which is also dominant in the broader area where 29.9% of residents occupy this range.
 Housing affordability pressures are severe in South Nowra, with only 81.4% of income remaining after housing costs, ranking at the 49th percentile nationally.
-The area's SEIFA income ranking places it in the fifth decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income